Published On: Aug 11 2014 08:12:51 PM CDTUpdated On: Aug 11 2015 02:38:50 PM CDT

-Oscar-winning actor and comedian Robin Williams took his own life at his Northern California home in August.
+Oscar-winning actor and comedian Robin Williams took his own life at his Northern California home on Aug.
+11, 2014.
 He was 63.

 Tributes to the star came in quickly as news of his death spread.
-On Monday night, a small shrine had formed around his star on the Hollywood Walk of Fame.
+By the night of Aug.
+11, 2014, a small shrine had formed around his star on the Hollywood Walk of Fame.

 Williams credited the influence of Jonathan Winters' comic irreverence and quirky characters as a great influence on his comedy.

 Robin Williams first exploded into our living rooms as a slapstick alien in "Mork and Mindy" from 1978-1982.